noorcs39/RB-IRP/README.md

    git clone https://github.com/yourusername/RB-IRP.git
    cd RB-IRP

-##Set up the environment:
+# RB-IRP Simulation

+This project implements the RB-IRP protocol for network simulations using the OMNeT++ framework.

+## Setup the Environment

-Source the OMNeT++ environment and ensure all paths are correctly set. source /path/to/omnetpp-6.0.3/setenv
+2. **Source the OMNeT++ environment**: Ensure all paths are correctly set.

-##Build the project:
+    ```bash
+    source /path/to/omnetpp-6.0.3/setenv
+    ```

-Navigate to the project directory and build the simulation files.
+3. **Build the project**: Navigate to the project directory and build the simulation files.
+    ```bash
     cd RBIRPProject
     make makefiles
     make
+    ```

-#Running Simulations
+## Running Simulations

-##Configure the simulation parameters:
-Modify the omnetpp.ini file located in the simulations directory to configure network topology, simulation time, and other parameters.
+1. **Configure the simulation parameters**: Modify the `omnetpp.ini` file located in the `simulations` directory to configure network topology, simulation time, and other parameters.

-##Run the simulation:
-Start the OMNeT++ IDE and run the RB-IRP simulation.
+2. **Run the simulation**: Start the OMNeT++ IDE and run the RB-IRP simulation.
+    ```bash
     omnetpp
+    ```

-Alternatively, you can run the simulation from the command line: opp_run -u Cmdenv -f simulations/omnetpp.ini
+   Alternatively, you can run the simulation from the command line:
+    ```bash
+    opp_run -u Cmdenv -f simulations/omnetpp.ini
+    ```

-#Directory Structure
+## Directory Structure

-- src/: Contains the source code for the RB-IRP protocol.
+- `src/`: Contains the source code for the RB-IRP protocol.
-- simulations/: Includes simulation configuration files (omnetpp.ini) and network definition files.
+- `simulations/`: Includes simulation configuration files (`omnetpp.ini`) and network definition files.
-- results/: Generated simulation results are stored here.
+- `results/`: Generated simulation results are stored here.
-- scripts/: Python scripts for processing and visualizing simulation data.
+- `scripts/`: Python scripts for processing and visualizing simulation data.

 ## Experimental Results

 RB-IRP has been evaluated against several other routing protocols in IoT environments, showing superior performance in terms of packet delivery ratio, end-to-end delay, energy consumption, and network lifetime.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact

-For any queries or collaboration opportunities, feel free to reach out to me at noor.cs2@yahoo.com.
+For any queries or collaboration opportunities, feel free to reach out to me at [noor.cs2@yahoo.com](mailto:noor.cs2@yahoo.com).